bkimball-livefront/github-sandbox/merge-conflicts/delete-vs-modify/MergeConflicts-Delete-Modify.md

 ---

-## 🔗 Next Steps
+## Next Steps

-- Practice with [Lesson One: Inline Conflicts](../MergeConflicts-InLine.md) if you haven't already
+- Practice with [Inline Conflicts](../MergeConflicts-InLine.md) if you haven't already
 - Try creating more complex scenarios with multiple files
 - Learn about merge strategies that can help prevent these conflicts